Medium Difficult Bible Person Quiz with Answers

 But Laban tricked Jacob into marrying the older daughter, Leah, first.

-After working for another 7 years, Laban allowed his younger daughter, Rachel, to marry Jacob.
+After working for a total of 14 years, Laban allowed his younger daughter, Rachel, to marry Jacob.

 Genesis 29